Vishnu2400/ITMD544_SongLyric/README.md

 ### Future Improvements

-There are many things to improve, such as implementing lyrics generation with AI and adding more models for version control, similar to GitHub, for song lyrics.
+There are many things to improve, such as implementing lyrics generation with AI and adding more models for version control, similar to GitHub, for song lyrics